Kia Hiwa RĀ

 Grants and sponsorships are offered to registered Iwi beneficiaries, as follows:

-Applications for the Culture, Arts & Sports Grant are available from 1 July through 30 June each year.
+Applications for the Arts & Sports Grant are available from 1 July through 30 June each year.
 To be eligible for Grant assistance, applicants must be a registered member of Te Ātiawa O Te Waka-a-Māui Trust.
-Please refer to the attached Culture, Arts & Sports Grant Criteria and Application form.
+Please refer to the attached Arts & Sports Grant Applicant Guidance.

 Victoria University Te Ātiawa o Te Waka-a-Māui Award (2 Science Scholarships)